featherart/twitter_wrangler/README.md

 - rails g resource in Rails 4 is much the same: you get a :resource in routes, a controller and a model

+- in Angular it’s best to define a service around the rails api call, so tweet.js goes into the directory 'angular/services'